lakwarus/ballerina-camel-restful-service/README.md

 service orderMgt on httpListener {

 ```
 Ballerina comes with built-in annotation support.
-Here I have used `@http:ServiceConfig` aanotation to set based path of our rest service.
+Here I have used `@http:ServiceConfig` anotation to set based path of our rest service.

 A service can have any number of resource functions.
-We can implement the business logic of each resource depending on your requirements.
+We can implement the business logic of each resource function depending on our requirements.
 For simplicity, I have used an in-memory map to keep all the order details.

-Following code block shows implementation of addOrder resource function.
+Following code block shows implementation of `addOrder` resource function.
 Here, you will see how certain HTTP status codes and headers are manipulated whenever required in addition to the order processing logic.
 I have used `@http:ResourceConfig` to set the resource path and the HTTP method.

 ```ballerina
 // Resource that handles the HTTP POST requests that are directed to the path